oslabs-beta/saamsa/README.md

 If you'd like to support the active development of Saamsa:

-- Add a GitHub Star to the project
+- Add a GitHub Star to the project.
-- Tweet about the project on your Twitter
+- Tweet about the project on your Twitter.
 - Write a review or tutorial on Medium, Dev.to or personal blog.
+- Contribute to this project by raising a new issue or making a PR to solve an issue.
 <hr>